mantl/mantl-packaging/README.md

 If you're on linux, run `hammer` to build all of the packages, which will end up in `out`.
 If you're on another platform, run `./build.sh` to fire up a Vagrant VM that will provision itself with hammer and do the same.

+If you add a new package, be sure to run `make scripts/paths` so that it will be picked up by CI.